DRA. LIGIA PÉREZ-CRUZ

 About Me

-I studied biology, which provided me with a wonderful opportunity for a kaleidoscopic vision of the diversity and complexity of life’s evolution and the organisms that have inhabited the planet.
-I started studying fossil microorganisms in sediment cores and bottom samples, and from there, I navigated into other research endeavors.
+I earned a bachelor’s degree in biology, which provided me with a valuable opportunity to gain a comprehensive understanding of the diversity and complexity of life’s evolution and the organisms that have inhabited the planet.
+Afterward, I began studying fossil microorganisms in sediment cores and bottom samples and subsequently expanded into other research endeavors.
+I hold an MSc degree in Marine Sciences from the National University, graduating with Summa Cum Laude honors.
+I spent two years working as a micropaleontologist and serving as Chair of the Scanning Electron Microscopy and Microanalysis Laboratory at the Mexican Institute of Petroleum (IMP).

-I am also working on the Chicxulub impact crater, in the Yucatan platform, and mass extinctions, participating in 2016 in the IODP Expedition 364 in the Drillship L/B Myrtle and ICDP drilling projects.
+I am also working on the Chicxulub impact crater, located on the Yucatan Platform, and mass extinctions, having participated in 2016 in the IODP Expedition 364 on the drillship L/B Myrtle and the ICDP drilling projects.
 They cover a wide range of themes, including studies of the Paleocene-Eocene Thermal Maximum and other hyperthermal events during the Cenozoic Era.
-The significance of these studies is to understand how the life was recovered after a mass extinction and the consequences of global warming.
+The significance of these studies lies in understanding how life recovered after a mass extinction and the consequences of global warming.

-I was the former president of the Mexican Geophysical Union (UGM) in 2018-2019.
-In this position I contributed to promote the geosciences in Mexico and the Americas.
-The UGM Annual Meeting is the largest in Latin America with more than 1000 participants.
+I was the former president of the Mexican Geophysical Union (UGM), elected by my peers.
+In this role, I helped promote geosciences in Mexico and the Americas.
+The UGM Annual Meeting is the largest in Latin America, with over 1,000 participants.
+I served as Vice President (President-elect) of UGM (2016-2017) and Outreach Secretary of UGM (2012-2015).